sangeetashukla/OpenPedCan-analysis/README.md

 ```

-This would run the `analyses/gene-set-enrichment-analysis/run-gsea.sh` with `pbta-histologies-base.tsv` to generate gsva scores that are used in multiple molecular-subtyping-* modules.
+This would run the `analyses/gene-set-enrichment-analysis/run-gsea.sh` with `histologies-base.tsv` to generate gsva scores that are used in multiple molecular-subtyping-* modules.